This list includes the digital tools available at The University of Alabama, plus a few free or low-cost options from around the web.

 Padlet is a virtual bulletin board, where students and teachers can share information in a secure location.
 Easily create bulletin boards for collaborative projects, or use it to gather course-related content (most file types supported).
-If you plan to use Padlet extensively, consider subscribing to one of their unlimited plans.
+If you plan to use Padlet extensively, consider subscribing to their unlimited plan.

 VoiceThread is a cloud-based collaboration tool designed for sharing and discussing multimedia content.
 Comments can be in audio, video, or text form, making it a potential addition to discussion threads or collaborative assignments.
 VoiceThread is fully accessible and can be used within Blackboard.